jek97/Mobile-robot-control/README.md

     take_action()
 ```
-that will check for the closer wall in the 5 circular sector in front of the robot ad cal the method *'take_action()'*:
+that will check for the closer wall in the 5 circular sector in front of the robot and call the method *'take_action()'*:
 ```
 def take_action():
     global regions_